 The Romans had some impressive forts in the Lake District, with Roman roads connecting them, including the fell top High Street path, which now has a fell named after it.
 These Roman sites are all free to visit.

-There are four well preserved stone circles in the Lake District, all of which are free to visit.
+There are well preserved stone circles in the Lake District, all of which are free to visit.
 There are also other Stone Age and Bronze age remains, from single cairns to the footprints of larger settlements.

 The Lake District has a long history as a working landscape.
 The ground was mined for copper and lead.
 The woodlands fuelled the tanneries and the water powered mills for making bobbins.
 Many of these sites are free to visit.